DiosStrike/CEE-12770-Team5/docs/index.md

 ### Real-Time Demo Experiment

-In addition to offline recording tests, we also explored a real-time demo workflow.
+In addition to offline recording tests, we further developed and tested a real-time demo workflow based on browser microphone streaming.

 In this setup:

+- the browser microphone was used as the live input source
-- a microphone was connected to the computer
+- audio was continuously streamed to the backend during recording
-- sound was captured in real time
-- the demo processed incoming audio and returned prediction results interactively
+- the backend maintained a rolling 10-second audio buffer
+- the system began prediction after the first 2 seconds of signal had been collected
+- the four-model inference results were refreshed every 1 second
+- the live diagnostic output was displayed directly in the demo interface

+This design provided a much more practical form of online anomaly monitoring than the earlier file-only workflow.
+Rather than waiting for a recording to finish before processing, the system could continuously evaluate the most recent segment of incoming sound and update the results interactively.

 This experiment was an important step toward live anomaly detection, since it moved the system closer to practical deployment rather than relying only on pre-recorded `.wav` files.